w3f/polkadot-wiki/docs/general/polkadot-direction.md

 XCMP channels.
 Accords are the missing piece of the puzzle to achieve a fully trustless and collaborative environment between applications.

-Polkadot is the only ecosystem where accords can properly exist because it has a homogenous security layer that provides a specific state transition function for each logic component.
+Polkadot is the only ecosystem where accords can properly exist because it has a homogeneous security layer that provides a specific state transition function for each logic component.
 This allows patterns of cooperation between multiple logic components (i.e., trans-applications) that would not be possible to achieve over bridges.